irrdnet/irrd/docs/development/development-setup.rst

 The basic method to set up a local environment is::

-    mkvirtualenv -p `which python3` irrd4
+    mkvirtualenv -p `which python3` irrd
     pip install -r requirements.txt

 Some of the test use a live database for thoroughness.
 The database